Sri Lankan rupee weaker on resumption of spot trading after six weeks

-COLOMBO, June 19 The Sri Lankan spot rupee weakened on Monday as dollar demand from importers weighed on the local currency when it resumed trading after six weeks, dealers said.
+COLOMBO, June 19 (Reuters) - The Sri Lankan spot rupee weakened on Monday as dollar demand from importers weighed on the local currency when it resumed trading after six weeks, dealers said.

 The spot rupee traded for the first time since May 5 and was at 153.05/10 at 0533 GMT.
 The central bank fixed the spot reference rate at 152.50 on May 5 and, in absence of active spot trade, the rupee forwards have been active.